 Financial Empowerment and Resilience Network (FERN)

-The Financial Empowerment and Resilience Network (FERN) is an online program providing financial capability education, support and referrals for people wanting to increase their financial wellbeing and resilience.
-FERN activities are made up of interactive online workshops and coaching conversations.
+The Financial Empowerment and Resilience Network (FERN) was a program providing interactive online financial capability workshops, support and referrals for people wanting to increase their financial wellbeing and resilience.
+The program commenced in 2021 and was relaunched in 2024 after a brief pause, before concluding in mid-2025.

-FERN is distinctive in that, despite its focus on working with people on low incomes, it has no eligibility restrictions.
-Because of this, it addresses the gap between support for those in urgent financial crisis who may meet eligibility criteria for emergency support and those in a position to seek financial planning advice.
+FERN was distinctive in that, despite its focus on working with people on low incomes, it has no eligibility restrictions.
+It aimed to addresses the gap between support for those in urgent financial crisis who may meet eligibility criteria for emergency support and those in a position to seek financial planning advice.

 - the Capability Approach (Sen 2001)